-This policy shall cover all claims arising from the performance of professional services on the Project (Professional Liability also known as Errors and Omissions Insurance).
-Evidence of such insurance shall be provided to SCDOT at the time of the execution of the Agreement.
-This policy is written on a claims-made basis and CONTRACTOR warrants that any retroactive date under the policy shall precede the effective date of this Contract; and that either continuous coverage will be maintained or an extended discovery period will be exercised for a period of eight (8) years beginning at the time worked under this Contract is completed.
-CONTRACTOR shall obtain, or require the Lead Designer to obtain, Professional Liability insurance for this Project.
+Coverage need not be project-specific.
+This policy is written on a claims-made basis and CONTRACTOR warrants that any retroactive date under the policy shall coincide with or precede the effective date of this Contract; and that either continuous coverage will be maintained or an extended discovery period will be exercised for a period of eight (8) years beginning at the project Final Completion Date.

+f.
+Lead Designer Professional Liability:

+CONTRACTOR shall require the Lead Designer to obtain and maintain Professional Liability insurance for this Project with minimum limits as follows: \$10,000,000 per claim/aggregate.